Enantiodromia

 Jung, C.G., Collected Works Volume 18: The Symbolic Life, 1976supporting

-The index of Psychological Types confirms that Jung provided a formal definition of enantiodromia in that foundational work, cross-referencing it with libido, energy, and pairs of opposites across multiple chapters.
+The index entry in Psychological Types confirms that enantiodromia receives a formal definition in that foundational text, cross-referencing it with energy, pairs of opposites, and libido — locating it within Jung’s systematic conceptual architecture.

 Jung, Carl Gustav, Psychological Types, 1921supporting